IqbalZarar-Khan/DISBot/README.md

-# 🤖 Patreon Tier-Waterfall Bot
+# 🤖 Patreon Tier-Waterfall Discord Bot

 A Discord bot that automates content distribution from Patreon to Discord using a tiered "waterfall" release strategy.
 The bot tracks when content becomes available to different patron tiers and notifies the appropriate Discord channels in real-time.